AniketGaudgaul/Healthcare_Chatbot/readme.md

 ### Instructions:

+a.
 Provide a sample URL, e.g., https://www.drugs.com/paracetamol.html, or upload a sample PDF from the sample_pdfs folder.

+b.
 Click on the "Process URL" or "Process PDF" button to create the embeddings.

+c.
 Once the embeddings are created, type in the sample questions provided in the documentation and click on "Get Answer".

+d.
 The answer will be displayed in the left tab.
 ***
 2. Command-Line Interface (CLI)
 The CLI currently supports querying web pages.
 PDF support can be added later.